actions-marketplace-validations/417-72KI_danger-swiftlint/README.md

 ### Note for version
 > [!IMPORTANT]
-> Docker images in `v5.9` and higher versions are updated for once a week.
+> Docker images in `v6.0` and higher versions are updated for once a week.
-> `v5.8` and below also can be used in GitHub Actions, but Docker images of them are no longer updated.
+> Since `v5.10` and below also can be used in GitHub Actions, but Docker images of them are no longer updated.

 | tag | Swift version |
 | --- | ------------- |